JonasJoKuJonas/homeassistant-WebUntis/README.md

 ## Template
 Before you can use templates you need to enable the option generate JSON in the options flow.
 (Backend - generate JSON)

+Now you can copy this examples and don't forget to change the sensor names.
+(Replace NAME with your name)
 ### List lessons from next day
 ```
 {% set json = state_attr("sensor.NAME_next_lesson_to_wake_up", "day") | from_json %}